overviewer/Minecraft-Overviewer/docs/design/oil.rst

 Face Types
 ----------
-These constants are used by `Block Definitions`_ to specify properties of a face.
+These constants are used in the :attr:`~.BlockDefinition.faces` attribute of the :class:`.BlockDefinition` object.

 .. data:: FACE_TYPE_NX
 .. data:: FACE_TYPE_NY